 Wabwire is the Founder of Youth-Connect Uganda a social enterprise aiming at bringing young people together through creative arts, curated monthly dialogues, and whatnot.

 I have English names bestowed unto me by my parents that I deliberately divorced embracing the rhythmical one you observed.
 I’m in the process of finalizing with my poll-deed (legal requirement to change a name).
 My parents, unfortunately (I think) are still impressed by English names.
 To me, they do not define me notwithstanding the subtle adage-“I define a name, a name does not!”
 For me, an English name doesn’t give me meaning.
-The name I chose gives me meaning, attaches me not to my colonial history but to my ancestral history, it gives me unique identity and hence the reason why I attach much importance to a name.
+The name I chose gives me meaning, attaches me not to my colonial history but to my ancestral history, it gives me a unique identity and hence the reason why I attach much importance to a name.

 Tell us more about Youth Connect Uganda.

-I started Youth Connect-Uganda a Social-Enterprise in 2014 whilst still in High-School.
+I started Youth Connect-Uganda a Social Enterprise in 2014 whilst still in High-School.
 However, active engagement started in 2015.
-My major aim was to try to create a safe space and environment for aspiring young change makers, creative artists and social activists to mutually and civilly discuss, formulate the way forward and how they can help each other to disrupt and make or create the societies, communities and world they want.
+My major aim was to try to create a safe space and environment for aspiring young change-makers, creative artists, and social activists to mutually and civilly discuss, formulate the way forward and how they can help each other to disrupt and make or create the societies, communities, and world they want.

-This has been achieved with some of the curated events we have hosted including December-Youth Camp, monthly panel discussions on issues that have been trending or prevailing, informal but formal Youth meet & meat-ups especially with the creative artists like poets, musicians, dancers, photographers, fine artists among others.
+This has been achieved with some of the curated events we have hosted including December-Youth Camp, monthly panel discussions on issues that have been trending or prevailing, informal but formal Youth meet & meet-ups especially with the creative artists like poets, musicians, dancers, photographers, fine artists among others.
 Our engagement has seen over 400 youth this year benefit from our activity log.

-We also recently launched our volunteer Youth-Hub from where we can make a follow up of our participants and also have them, in exclusive free attendance and engagements to our events and workshops.
+We also recently launched our volunteer Youth-Hub from where we can make a follow-up of our participants and also have them, in exclusive free attendance and engagements to our events and workshops.

 A safe space for mutual and civil dialogue???
 Why choose this of all topics and avenues like debates?

 You will realize that in as much as the spaces are available, most of the spaces do not blend with the reality of the contemporary ideal youth.
-Ours is a free space where each one of us is their own expert basing on their experiences and stories.
+Ours is a free space where each one of us is our own expert based on their experiences and stories.
 So we acknowledge that and create that platform opportunity for free expression without censor for as long as it is civil, mutual and necessary.

 Where shall we see Youth Connect-Uganda a few years to come?

-My dream is to see many youth that have subscribed to it disrupting the status quo and creating the Communities, Societies and world they want with the knowledge acquired while at the Hub.
+My dream is to see much youth that have subscribed to it disrupting the status quo and creating the Communities, Societies and world they want with the knowledge acquired while at the Hub.
 In future, we plan to partner with other youth-related institutions to have a have a large structure for young people to engage freely and express themselves i ways they can for as long as the expression is positive and can help put a brick to the betterment of this our society.